Zeioth/dooku.nvim/README.md

 ```

 ## Advanced configuration options
-99% of the time you won't need any of these.
-But you can.
+99% of the time you won't need it.
+This is only for people who want more flexibility.

 ``` lua
 -- doxygen specific settings